I am often asked due to my own experiences of emigrating as a child/teenager what would be my tips to support children emigrating to Australia.

 I think moving with children is probably a great way to meet people as inevitably you will meet other parents at the school/park/library/beach.

 Good luck with your move

-Those are my top tips for helping your children make as stress free and easy a move to Australia as possible.
+Those are my top tips for helping your children make as stress-free and easy a move to Australia as possible.
 I experienced the move myself as a child and I know the things that helped me settle.

 If you are debating whether moving your child/children is a good thing I can only reflect on my own experience and the children I have met who have moved around the world.

-The exposure to different cultures and ways of living encourages adaptability, tolerance and acceptance.
+Exposure to different cultures and ways of living encourages adaptability, tolerance and acceptance.
 It encourages versatility and resilience and independence.
 And that is without me going into all the great things Australia has to offer in terms of lifestyle!